 That improves range and rigidity.
 But it also makes recycling harder and more expensive.
 You can't just pop out the battery.
 You have to cut the car apart.
 Some companies are trying to get ahead of the curve.
 Volvo says it aims for 25% recycled content in its batteries by 2025.
 BMW's piloting a closed-loop system where old batteries are processed and the materials go straight back into new ones.
 But these are pilot programs, not mass adoption.
 And none of them address the biggest issue: what happens to batteries that aren't fully recycled?
 Right now, the leftover slag, often containing fluorine, plastics, and trace heavy metals, gets landfilled.

 A single 82 kWh battery leaves behind 15 kg of non-recyclable waste.
-5 million tonnes of toxic residue.
-That's the weight of 30 Empire State Buildings.
+Scaled across millions of packs, that becomes millions of tonnes of toxic residue annually.
 The pattern repeats: recycling isn't a silver bullet.
 It's a band-aid on a system that's still extractive .
 We need better recycling.
 We need policy mandates.
 We need automakers to design for disassembly.
 But we also need to accept that mining isn't going away.
 The question isn't whether we'll mine more, it's how and where.
 And if we don't get it right, we'll trade one environmental crisis for another.

 The Geopolitics of Battery Metals

-If you think trade wars are about tariffs and steel, you're missing the real fight.
-The next great power struggle isn't over oil.
-It's over lithium, cobalt, and nickel.
-And China's already ten moves ahead.
-Right now, China controls 60% of lithium production outside its borders, through investments in Australia, Chile, and Africa.
+Trade wars over lithium, cobalt, and nickel will define the next decade more than any tariff on steel.
+China controls 60% of lithium production outside its borders, through investments in Australia, Chile, and Africa.
 It refines 80% of the world's lithium, 75% of cobalt, and 90% of graphite.
-That's not market dominance.
-That's a chokehold.
-And it means that even if you buy a Ford F-150 Lightning built in Michigan, its battery likely contains materials processed in China.
-That price buys you a car with American steel and Chinese minerals.
+That is not just market dominance, it means that even if you buy a Ford F-150 Lightning built in Michigan, its battery likely contains materials processed in China.

 Take the example of the Democratic Republic of Congo.
 It produces 75% of the world's cobalt.
 Most of it is extracted by Chinese-owned firms like Zijin Mining and CMOC.
 The ore is shipped to China, refined, and turned into battery chemicals.
 Then it's sold to battery makers like CATL or LG Energy Solution.
 Even if LG is Korean, their cobalt still came from China.
 There's no way to bypass this supply chain.
 The U.S. imported zero tonnes of unrefined cobalt.
 Every gram came pre-processed from China, Japan, or South Korea.
 The U.S. and Canada are trying to catch up.
 The Inflation Reduction Act gives tax credits to automakers that source minerals from North America or free-trade partners.